Understanding Permutation of All Objects

 Factorial Concept

 Factorial is the consecutive multiplication of positive integers.
-Factorial of number n is written as and defined as:
+The factorial of a number is written as and defined as:

 Special rules for factorial: